vbychkovsky/shared/uploader/README.md

 ToDo / wishlist
 ---
-- add video/photos of what the results looks like
+- add video/photos of what the setup looks like and how it works
 - is it possible to avoid having the script run as root?
 - modularize the script to allow for different backends, like Google Photos, Flickr, and/or Backblaze.